GEFF: Improving Any Clothes-Changing Person ReID Model using Gallery Enrichment with Face Features: Method

-Denote $v_{face} \in \mathbb{R}^{|I|}$ to be a vector representing the face score for each identity, initialized with zeros.
 To compute $v_{face}$ we follow the same procedure as above while changing the input images and gallery.
 In this case, the input images for the procedure are $M$ detected face images from the original person track.
-Those are created by applying a face-detector on every image in the original track, and verifying that the pose matches the main person in the image (\cref{face-to-pose}).
-The gallery used for similarity comparison is the labeled face gallery \Gface.
+Those are created by applying a face-detector on every image in the original track and comparing them to the gallery \Gface, while verifying that the pose matches the main person in the image (\cref{face-to-pose}).

-\paragraph{Combining Score Vectors} To compute the final score vector $v_{pred} \in \mathbb{R}^{|I|}$, similarly to Wan et al. \cite{linear-combination}, we take a linear combination of the output of the two score vectors with a hyper-parameter $\alpha$.
-The resulting score vector is: